HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/connect_to_gateway.md

 ![](img/connect_to_gateway/02.png)

-Correctly config LoRaWAN parameters for STM32 LoRa node, please refer to [this document]().
+Config LoRaWAN parameters for STM32 LoRa node correctly, please refer to [this document](https://heltec-automation-docs.readthedocs.io/en/latest/stm32/lorawan/config_parameter.html#).
 If all goes well, we will be able to see Device is alive in "DEVICE OVERVIEW".

 ![](img/connect_to_gateway/03.png)